RMelRod/HCAHPS-Patient-Satisfaction-Survey-Data-Cleaning-Visualization/README.md

 END
 ```
 ### 10.3 Determining Percentage of Patients with Top Box Answers Per Cohort
 A top box question contains the key characters of "9-10" or "Always".
 Therefore, the following if-then statement was used to identify the number of top box questions.
-These questions also corresponded with the number of top box answers selected by patients across all of the HCAHPS questions.
+These questions corresponded with the number of top box answers selected by patients across all of the HCAHPS questions.
 ```
 IF CONTAINS([Hcahps Question],'Always') OR CONTAINS([Hcahps Question],'9')
 THEN 1 ELSE 0